-If you’re thinking of getting in on all the new features of the new “re-imagined,” touch-friendly operating system, here’s what you should do now to get ready.
+If you’re thinking or planning to get the new “re-imagined,” touch-friendly operating system, here’s what you should do now to get ready.

-You’ll be able to download and install Windows 8 directly from Microsoft for $39.99.
+Windows 8 will be available to download directly from Microsoft for $39.99.
 If you’re running Windows XP, Vista, or Windows 7.
 Boxed versions with discs will cost an extra $30 at retail stores.
-While the installation process is straightforward, you’ll make the move to Windows 8 a lot smoother and as painless as possible if you follow a few steps.
+While the installation process is straightforward, and mostly like the any other previous Windows Operating Systems.

 - Processor: 1 gigahertz (GHz) or faster